-The terms of two current directors (Mr. Erickson and Ms. Kuperman) will expire at the 2021 annual meeting of stockholders.
-Our Board of Directors has nominated Mr. Erickson and Ms. Kuperman for election for a three-year term that will expire in 2024.
+The terms of two current directors (Mr. Vitale and Ms. Nwamu) will expire at the 2022 annual meeting of stockholders.
+Our Board of Directors has nominated Mr. Vitale and Ms. Nwamu for election for a three-year term that will expire in 2025.
 The Board of Directors is not aware that either of these nominees will be unwilling or unable to serve as a director.
 Each nominee has consented to be named in the proxy statement and to serve if elected.
 If, however, a nominee is unavailable for election, your proxy authorizes the persons named on the proxy card to vote for a replacement nominee if the Board of Directors names one.
 As an alternative, the Board of Directors may reduce the number of directors to be elected at the meeting.
 Proxies may not be voted for a greater number of persons than the nominees presented.

 Each nominee is currently a director.
-Each of Mr. Erickson and Ms. Kuperman were elected to the Board in October 2019, upon the closing our initial public offering (our "IPO").
+Mr. Vitale was elected to the Board in September 2019, prior to the closing our initial public offering (our "IPO"), and Ms. Nwamu was elected to the Board in May 2021.

-The persons named on the proxy card intend to vote the proxy representing your shares for the election of Mr. Erickson and Ms. Kuperman, unless you indicate on the proxy card that the vote should be withheld or you indicate contrary directions.
+The persons named on the proxy card intend to vote the proxy representing your shares for the election of Mr. Vitale and Ms. Nwamu, unless you indicate on the proxy card that the vote should be withheld or you indicate contrary directions.
 If you deliver the proxy card without giving any direction, the persons named on the proxy card will vote the proxy representing your shares FOR the election of the nominees named on the proxy card.